Tycho: Was too. The guy had a tail.

 - Ring for Jeeves in the Jeeves and Wooster series by P. G. Wodehouse - the novel features only Jeeves as a character (Bertie Wooster is absent), it's the only Jeeves and Wooster novel told in the third person (Bertie being narrator of all the other books and stories) and the story is set in the post-WWII Britain instead of usual vague Genteel Interbellum Setting, with quite unpleasant implications for the upper class protagonists, who have to actually start to work for living.
 It's quite funny, just different from the classical Wodehouse, into whose signature Strictly Formula novels reality intrudes quite disturbingly.note

-- The Lost Years of Merlin's fourth book, The Mirror of Merlin, is a mild example—it's not as Strictly Formula as the others (dispatching with the rhyming prophecy and Race Against the Clock), and is a bit less In-Name-Only in its approach to Arthurian legend (due to Merlin meeting his future self and a young Arthur through Time Travel).
+- The Lost Years of Merlin's fourth book, The Mirror of Merlin, is a mild example—it's not as Strictly Formula as the others (dispatching with the rhyming prophecy and with a subtler Race Against the Clock), and is a bit less In-Name-Only in its approach to Arthurian legend (due to Merlin meeting his future self and a young Arthur through Time Travel).

 - In the choose-your-own-adventure Time Machine series, The Rings of Saturn is the only book that is set in the future rather than the past, and thus doesn't try to teach the reader anything about history.

 - He Who Hesitates is the only novel in the 87th Precinct series that is told from the villain's point of view.